There's a quiet confusion at the heart of personal finance: the way banks talk about debt and the way you experience it are two different things.

 But when you pay £500 off your credit card, something different happens.
 You're reducing a liability.
 Your net worth actually improves by £500.
 And the spending that created that credit card balance already happened — it was the purchases you made with the card, not the payment that cleared them.

 If your tool treats debt payments the same as transfers, the numbers stop making sense.
 Keep understands this distinction.
 Transfers between your own asset accounts are netted out.
 Payments toward debt are treated as what they are: reducing what you owe.
+We explain the other side of this coin — how Keep detects and handles internal movements — in The transfer problem.

 Seeing your real position